google/cro3/contrib/labtunnel/README.md

   labtunnel [command]

 Available Commands:
-  btpeers     Ssh tunnel to bluetooth peers. callbox     Ssh tunnel to dut, callbox manager, and callbox. completion  Generate the autocompletion script for the specified shell dut         Ssh tunnel to dut.
+  btpeers     Ssh tunnel to dut and its bluetooth peers. callbox     Ssh tunnel to dut, callbox manager, and callbox. completion  Generate the autocompletion script for the specified shell dut         Ssh tunnel to dut.